 - Central sleep apnea (CSA): This type of sleep apnea is less common than OSA and occurs when the brain fails to send the proper signals to the muscles to breathe during sleep.

-- Complex sleep apnea syndrome (TECSA): This type of sleep apnea is a combination of both OSA and CSA.
-It is also known as treatment-emergent central sleep apnea because it can occur as a result of treatment for OSA, such as the use of continuous positive airway pressure (CPAP) therapy.
+- Complex sleep apnea syndrome (TECSA): This type of sleep apnea combines OSA and CSA.
+It is also known as treatment-emergent central sleep apnea because it can occur due to treatment for OSA, such as continuous positive airway pressure (CPAP) therapy.

 Risk factors for developing sleep apnea: